 DESIGN Longitudinal follow-up of a cohort of participants in a randomized clinical trial.

 PARTICIPANTS A total of 248 eyes of 177 participants with uveitic ME enrolled in the Multicenter Uveitis Steroid Treatment (MUST) Trial and Follow-up Study.

 METHODS OCT measurements, taken at baseline and annually, were graded by reading center graders masked to clinical data.
 Macular edema was defined as a center macular thickness (CMT) ≥240 μm on time-domain OCT or time-domain OCT equivalent.
 Resolution of ME was defined as normalization of macular thickness on OCT.
 Relapse of ME was defined as increase in macular thickness to ≥240 μm in an eye that previously had resolution.
 Visual acuity was measured at each visit with logarithmic visual acuity charts.

-MAIN OUTCOME MEASURES Resolution and relapse of macular edema.
+MAIN OUTCOME MEASURES Resolution and relapse of ME.
 Visual acuity.

-CONCLUSIONS Given sufficient time and treatment, nearly all uveitic macular edema resolves, but episodes of relapse were common.
-Visual acuity results were better among eyes with resolved macular edema, suggesting that control of inflammation and resolution of macular edema might be visually-relevant treatment targets.
+CONCLUSIONS Given sufficient time and treatment, nearly all uveitic ME resolves, but episodes of relapse were common.
+Visual acuity results were better among eyes with resolved ME, suggesting that control of inflammation and resolution of ME might be visually relevant treatment targets.